s-victor/TinyPedal/docs/customization.md

 ## Standings
-Most options are inherited from relative widget, with some additions noted below.
+**This widget displays standings info.
+Most options are inherited from relative widget, with some additions noted below.**

     max_vehicles_combined_mode
 Set maximum amount vehicles to display, which takes effect when `enable_multi_class_split_mode` is not enabled.
 When total vehicle number is lower than this value, extra rows will auto-hide.
 When total vehicle number is above this value, the top 3 vehicles will always show, and rest of the vehicles will be selected from the nearest front and behind places related to player.

     max_vehicles_split_mode
 Set maximum amount vehicles to display, which takes effect when in multi-class session and `enable_multi_class_split_mode` is enabled.
 If total vehicle number is above this value, any extra vehicles will not be shown.
 Default value is `50`, which is sufficient in most case.

     min_top_vehicles
 Set minimum amount top place vehicles to display.
 This value has higher priority than other `max_vehicles` settings.
 Default value is `3`, which always shows top 3 vehicles if present.